 It is sometimes the case that an employee and their employer are in agreement regarding termination of employment - one example of this would be where you have asked for or been offered voluntary redundancy and you are happy to sign a settlement agreement in return for an agreed sum.

-Settlement Agreements in redundancy situations are quite common nowadays and are generally straightforward.
-Both parties will simply want to ensure that their agreement is formalised into a contract.
-We will ensure that you fully understand the terms of the Settlement Agreement before signing it.
+Settlement Agreements in redundancy situations are quite common nowadays and are generally straightforward, however not all agreements are contracts and so you will want to ensure that the agreement is formalised into a legally binding Settlement Agreement.

 Without Prejudice